ccb-hms/edw_acs/README.md

     * **-y, --year: _str_** The year you'd like to download data for in the format "YYYY" or a range of years "YYYY-YYYY".
 ACS 5 year estimates are available from 2009-2020.

     * **-k, --apikey: _str_** The API key to access the Census.gov API.
+If you do not have one yet, [request a free Census.gov API key].(https://api.census.gov/data/key_signup.html)

     * **-u, --uid: _str_** The username of the SQL server you're accessing.
-In the example we're using the default 'sa' uid, but be sure to change this if you are using different login credentials.
+In the example we're using the default local 'sa' uid, but be sure to change this if you are using different login credentials.

     * **-p, --pwd: _str_** The password you defined in step 4, with the -e option.